Updated

 Synthesia vs. Competitors

-vs HeyGen: HeyGen has a more polished avatar UI and slightly better emotional range.
-It costs about the same.
-If avatars are your priority, HeyGen edges ahead.
-Synthesia wins on language support and speed.
+vs HeyGen: HeyGen has a more polished avatar UI and historically a slightly better emotional range, though Synthesia’s Express-2 engine has narrowed that.
+The two cost in a similar ballpark.
+If avatar realism is your single priority, test both — HeyGen still edges ahead for some users.
+Synthesia wins on language breadth and speed.

 vs Pictory: Pictory is cheaper ($99/month unlimited) but does something different—it repurposes existing long-form content (podcasts, YouTube videos) into short clips.
 Not a direct competitor, but worth knowing about if you work with podcasts.